Amitaia/Shabbat-Times/README.md

 1. fix db time updates ( return for every 5 min)
 2. add validate time and date for result , if failed the state get 'Error' status

+Updates 30.09.2018
+1. change DB sorce ( hope that still be stable )
+2. now we check only in friday and saturday for shabbat times

 ## Guide How to use it